 It’s no surprise that the right rock climbing pants are one of the most important attire that a climber can have.

 All of the mobility that climbing entails—heel hooks, drop knees, and high steps require pants that stretch, allowing you full range of motion.
-Some of the climbing brands that make other gear, such as shoes and helmets, make some of the best pants.
+Some of the climbing brands that make other gear, such as shoes and helmets, make some of the best climbing shorts and pants for men and women are.
 Black Diamond and La Sportiva are both climbing-specific companies that make excellent climbing pants that not only gives great functionality, it looks good too.

 Finally, you can’t underestimate the importance of breathability when it comes to climbing pants.
 No doubt what to wear for indoor rock climbing when you are not directly under the sun can be less concerning, however, on those hot weather days when you climb outdoors, its a different case.

-You don’t want to be bogged down by stuffy and uncomfortable pants with the feeling of sweat trickling down your thigh while you commit that big move.
+You don’t want to be bogged down by stuffy and uncomfortable climbing shorts or pants with the feeling of sweat trickling down your thigh while you commit that big move.

 2. Best Rock Climbing Tops